AntonySTKuo/Biophysical_Promoter_Model/README.md

 ## Experimental Datasets

-We experimentally characterized two types of promoter libraries differing in their regulatory mechanisms:
+All experimental datasets are available in the `tables/` folder, which contains two types of promoter libraries differing in their regulatory mechanisms:

 * **Constitutive promoter libraries** <br>
   Constitutive promoters drive transcription without regulatory control. <br>